solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 Dulong and Petit, they still occupy a singular position in regard to specific heat.

-390 J. L. Smith—Carbon Compounds in Meteorites.
+390 J. L. Smith---Carbon Compounds in Meteorites.

 so, that we are disposed to take this body away from the rank